vegaprotocol/documentation/versioned_docs/version-v0.73/tutorials/proposals/new-successor-market-proposal.md

 </Tabs>

 ## Voting
 All proposals are voted on by the community.

+Building support is down to you.
+Share your proposal in [the _Market Proposals_ section ↗](https://community.vega.xyz/c/governance/market-proposals/28) on the community forum.
+You may also wish to share on [Discord ↗](https://vega.xyz/discord).

 To vote, community members need, at a minimum, the larger of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minVoterBalance" formatter="governanceToken" suffix="tokens" hideName={true} /> or <NetworkParameter frontMatter={frontMatter} formatter="governanceToken" param="spam.protection.voting.min.tokens" suffix="tokens" hideName={true} /> associated to their Vega key.

 Your proposal will need [participation](../../concepts/governance.md#how-a-proposals-outcome-is-calculated) of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.requiredParticipation" formatter="percent" hideName={true} /> and a majority of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.requiredMajority" formatter="percent" hideName={true} />, so having community support is essential.